muesal/cyk-algorithm/README.md

 >)(,(),25,5001,)

 ### The algorithms

-The naive approach is a recursive algorithm.
+The naive (*naive*) approach is a recursive algorithm.
 The counter holds the number of times the parser is called.

+Top-down (*td*) is recursive and thus very similar to the naive approach.
+It uses however a table for memoization, such that every sub-problem is only solved once.
+Here, counter holds the amount of executions of the innermost loop as well.

-Bottom-up is the original CYK-algorithm.
+Bottom-up (*bu*) is the original CYK-algorithm.
 It is not recursive and uses a table to store solutions to sub-problems.
 The counter counts how often the inner-most loop is executed.

-Top-down is recursive and thus very similar to the naive approach.
-It uses however a table for memoization, such that every sub-problem is only solved once.
-Here, counter holds the amount of executions of the innermost loop as well.
+If not only the truth-value but also the number of errors and corrected strings are of interest, then use *correct* instead of *bu*.

 ### The grammar